P-p-H-d/mlib/README.md

 and push the result into the container 'd' so that 'd = func(c)'

-'func' shall output in the initialized object 'out' the transformed value of the contant object 'in'.
+'func' shall output in the initialized object 'out' the transformed value of the constant object 'in'.
 Afterwards 'out' is pushed moved into 'd'.

 This method is defined only if the base type exports an INIT method.